Datousaurus: Paleobiology

-Datousaurus was about 15 metres long and herbivorous.
-It had a deep large skull for a sauropod.
+Datousaurus was about 10-13.9 meters long and herbivorous.It had a deep large skull for a sauropod.
 The rarity of its fossils suggest that it may not have been as social as other sauropods, which are often preserved in large numbers in a single deposit.

 Datousaurus and Shunosaurus

 Datousaurus and Shunosaurus were both closely related animals with similar anatomies.
 However, Datousauruss elongated vertebrae gave it a higher reach and its teeth were more spoon shaped.
 This may be a sign that these contemporaries fed on different plants and/or at different heights in the trees.
 This strategy may have reduced competition between the two genera.
 A similar pattern of height difference possibly associated with feeding behaviors is found in the diplodocids.